florian-vuillemot/weblodge/README.md

 def hello_world():
     return "<p>Hello, World!</p>"
 ```
-It can be deploy with `weblodge deploy --build`.
+It can be deployed with `weblodge deploy --build`.

-Here a non standard example:
+Here is a non-standard example:
 ```
-$ cat main.py  # The application filename entrypoint.
+$ cat main.py  # The application filename entry point.
 from flask import Flask

 my_app = Flask(__name__)  # The Flask application.